-2.3.4 Covered California for Small Business Terminations of Coverage

-Contractor acknowledges and agrees that the Exchange shall be responsible for the aggregation and administration of premiums for Covered California for Small Business.
-The Exchange shall be responsible for: (1) the submission of bills to each Employer on a monthly basis in a form that identifies Employer and Employee contributions and the total amount due, (2) collecting the amounts due from each Employer, and (3) making payments to Contractor for Enrollees in Contractor's QHPs on a monthly basis or such other intervals as mutually agreed upon by the Exchange and Contractor.
+2.23.4 Covered California for Small Business Terminations of Coverage be responsible for: (1) the submission of bills to each Employer on a monthly basis in a form that identifies Employer and Employee contributions and the total amount due, (2) collecting the amounts due from each Employer, and (3) making payments to Contractor for Enrollees in Contractor's QHPs on a monthly basis or such other intervals as mutually agreed upon by the Exchange and Contractor.
 In no event shall the Exchange be liable to Contractor with respect to any interest or other charges relating to premium funds received by the Exchange that are not yet disbursed by the Exchange to QHP Issuers.